ValdmanisLab/AllofUs_PheWAS/README.md

     - Load R libraries and install PheWAS if not already installed.
     - Read data produced from Python and perform PheWAS analysis with covariates.
     - Generate Manhattan plots for visualization.
+## All Of Us Helping Information

+### Creating Cohort

+#### 1st Step

+Choose what our Data Set should have.
+For example:
+- Contains EHR Data Code
+- Short Read WGS

+If you want to exclude a characteristic or specific type of people in the dataset, use the second column.

+#### 2nd Step

+We need to Create a concept:
+1. Press the + to start the process of creating a Dataset.
+2. Select Concept sets.
+3. Then you can choose your filters and the information that your data should have.
+4. Choose the Disease that we want these datasets to have or specific characteristics about the population.
+Then we must Save the Concept Set to use it also in the future.
+We have 2 choices to create a new Description or upload an old one.
+First, we need to add, for example, conditions:
+   - We can create a new set with a Description of the conditions that we removed and what is the target of this experiment.
+   - Or we can update an old one.

+#### 3rd Step

+We need to create a Dataset.
+- Choose the specific Cohort that we created or All Participants (Default cohort).
+- Then choose the Concepts Sets.
+Here is the place that we pull information about the patients.
+As you can see in the picture, we can create a concept by choosing all the diseases or the Zip-Code data.
+- Also, we have to pick what columns we want to have in the Dataframe that we will download inside the Jupiter Notebook.
+It is easier to press "View Preview Table" so that we understand what the data are.
+Also, the columns that we don't want to use can be unchecked.
+- Next, we must Create the Dataset:
+    - Choose a Name and give some Description.

+#### 4th Step

+If this is the first Jupiter notebook, then choose the language and the type of notebook, the name and then export the Notebook.

+Tip: If you already have a Jupiter Notebook, then it is best to take the SQL command to pull the data that you want:
+- Then you can Copy the SQL command to your Jupiter Notebook.

+And with this, you will Create a Dataframe to do your analysis.

+### Creating a Cloud Environment

+To read the data frames at the Python Pipeline without crashing the virtual environment, you need at least 16 CPUs and 104 RAM.
+The RAM that we have in this option we cannot run the R PheWAS, but we can program and do Data Analysis.

+If we want to have an environment to run the Python Pipeline and the R pipeline, then we need at least 32 CPUs, 208 RAM, or 64 CPUs and 416 (even better) GB RAM:

 ## References